Jackie Cruz: Acting career

 In 2009, Cruz began making appearances on the E! television series Kourtney and Khloé Take Miami.
 She and Kourtney Kardashian became friends after meeting in an art class, which led to further appearances on the series.
 In one episode, Cruz and Kardashian were filmed kissing, an incident that Kardashian later stated she was "so embarrassed" by.
 Although Cruz initially stated that she and Kardashian remained friends following the incident, Kardashian later stated that she "can never talk to [Cruz] again".

 Cruz cites Rita Moreno as an acting influence.

 Cruz was working as a model and a waitress at New York City restaurant Lavo before she was cast as Marisol "Flaca" Gonzales on the Netflix series Orange Is the New Black.
 Originally a recurring character for the first three seasons, it was announced in April 2015 that she would be promoted to series regular for the fourth season.

+In early 2022 she filmed a starring role in the romantic comedy, "Things Like This", directed by fellow Orange Is the New Black actor, Max Talisman.

 In May 2022, she wrapped filming on the horror-thriller History of Evil.
-Her recasting into the role wasn’t known until afterward.
+Her recasting into the role wasn't known until afterward.

+In 2024, Cruz starred in the Lifetime film Husband, Father, Killer: The Alyssa Pladl Story which was based on the Pladl incest and murder case where she portrays Alyssa Diaz.

 Personal life

 In 2016, Cruz told AfterEllen: "I like the person whether it's a woman—we don't like to be labeled.
 I'm in a relationship with a man right now, but I've liked women in the past.
 So I guess we don't want to be labeled.
 We don't really talk about it, but the actions speak louder than words, am I right?
 So you're seeing it.
 You're living it."

 In August 2020, Cruz married artist Fernando Garcia.
 In December 2021, Cruz and Garcia announced they're expecting twins.
-In March 2022, Cruz announced on Instagram that she had welcomed her twins.
+In March 2022, Cruz announced on Instagram that she had welcomed twins (a girl and a boy).
+In February 2025, Cruz announced that she and Garcia are expecting their third child together.
+In October 2025, they welcomed their third child.